myrestop/myflow-plugin-guide/general-plugin-guide/cycle-listener.md

 # Cycle Listener

 If you want to listen your plugin state, you should add a cycle listener to `plugin-spec.yml` file.
-And we will pass the state to you use the `method` field in our [common fields explanation](appendix/json_rpc.md#the-request-parameter-common-fields).
+And we will pass the state to you use the `method` field explained in our [common fields explanation](appendix/json_rpc.md#the-request-parameter-common-fields).

 In `BEFORE_PLUGIN_LOAD` and `AFTER_PLUGIN_LOADED` two request methods, we'll pass the plugin location path to you by putting into `body` field, otherwise no other parameters.

-Example json:
+Request example json:

 ```json
 {